In this step we will create a PetStoreTest project to perform an integration test against the

 and without notification.
 Before running this test suite in the future, you must check your Google

 account settings to make sure this setting is off.

 - Right Click on "Solution PetStore" in the Solution Explorer pane.
 The Context Menu appears.

 - Select "Add → New Project" from the context menu.
-The "Choose a template for your new
+The "Add new project" dialog appears.

-- Click on the Next button.
-The "Configure your MSTest Project" dialog appears.
+- Double Click on the template list item.
+The "Configure your project" dialog appears.